thomaspreece/OwnRecipes/docs/Setting_up_env_file.md

 EX: `ALLOWED_HOST=ryannoelk.com`

 #### NODE_URL
-The URL and port node is served from.
+The URL and port the web-app is served from.
 The API will use this to prevent CORS issues.

 EX: `NODE_URL=localhost:8080`

 #### HTTP_X_FORWARDED_PROTO
-If you are serving content behind an HTTPS proxy.
-Set this to `True`, otherwise `False`.
+If you are serving content behind an HTTPS proxy, set this to `True`, otherwise `False`.
 If you are using the docker configuation, set this to `True`.

 For more information, see: https://docs.djangoproject.com/en/1.10/ref/settings/#secure-proxy-ssl-header